When users sign up for a free trial it feels amazing. It is an achievement every time even if it happens several times every day.

 This is the holy grail of Saas companies.

-To understand product activation rate optimization, it is important to understand the fundamentals of optimization.
+To understand activation rate optimisation, it is important to understand the fundamentals of optimisation.
 These are:

 Step 1: Identifying the problematic process that needs to be optimised.
 In our case, our problematic process is the onboarding funnel.

 Step 2: Analyzing if the process is achieving the desired goal.
 If the desired goal is for our Saas activation rate to be 35% and we are currently at 20% then our analysis shows our onboarding flow is not meeting the goal desired.